M-estimation in GARCH Models in the Absence of Higher-Order Moments: Abstract

 \section{Abstract}

-We consider a class of M-estimators of the parameters of the GARCH models which are asymptotically normal under mild assumptions on the moments of the underlying error distribution.
-Since heavy-tailed error distributions without higher order moments are common in the GARCH modeling of many real financial data, it becomes worthwhile to use such estimators for the time series inference instead of the quasi maximum likelihood estimator.
-We discuss the weighted bootstrap approximations of the distributions of M-estimators.
-Through extensive simulations and data analysis, we demonstrate the robustness of the M-estimators under heavy-tailed error distributions and the accuracy of the bootstrap approximation.
-In addition to the GARCH~(1, 1) model, we obtain extensive computation and simulation results which are useful in the context of higher order models such as GARCH~(2, 1) and GARCH~(1, 2) but have not yet received sufficient attention in the literature.
-Finally, we use M-estimators for the analysis of three real financial time series fitted with GARCH~(1, 1) or GARCH~(2, 1) models.
+We consider a class of M-estimators of the parameters of a GARCH$(p,q)$ model.
+These estimators involve score functions and, for adequate choices of the score functions, are asymptotically normal under milder moment assumptions than the usual quasi maximum likelihood, which makes them more reliable in the presence of heavy tails.
+We also consider weighted bootstrap approximations of the distributions of these M-estimators and establish their validity.
+Through extensive simulations, we demonstrate the robustness of these M-estimators under heavy tails and conduct a comparative study of the performance (bias and mean squared errors) of various score functions and the accuracy (confidence interval coverage rates) of their bootstrap approximations.
+In addition to the GARCH~(1, 1) model, our simulations also involve higher-order models such as GARCH~(2, 1) and GARCH~(1,~\!2) which so far have received relatively little attention in the literature.
+We also consider the case of order-misspecified models.
+Finally, we use our M-estimators in the analysis of two real financial time series fitted with GARCH~(1, 1) or GARCH~(2, 1) models.

 \vs .2cm